We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 How to Dive Indonesia

-It all depends on the type of diving you want to do.
-We recommend 2 ways:
+It all depends on the type of scuba diving you want to do.
+We recommend that you consider 2 ways:

 Liveaboard cruises in Indonesia are always a top choice for those who want to see more than any land-based stay can offer.
 These tours can take you east from Bali to the legendary island of Komodo, or into the inspiring frontier territory of West Papua and the Banda Sea.
 Breathtaking diving, fantastic boats and inspiring topside scenery all await you here: Alor-Flores, Banda Sea, Cenderawasih Bay, Komodo, Raja Ampat, Triton Bay, Wakatobi, Transit Trips.